khushisingh39/JourneyMate/README.md

 **Android Cab-Sharing Application (Academic Project)**

-JourneyMate is a **full-scale Android application** developed to provide a **secure, structured and cost‑effective cab‑sharing solution** for students of **Banasthali Vidyapith**.
-The application replaces unorganized WhatsApp-based coordination with a **dedicated, role‑based mobile platform** built using modern Android development practices.
+JourneyMate is an Android application developed to provide a secure, structured and cost‑effective cab‑sharing solution for students of Banasthali Vidyapith.
+The application replaces unorganized WhatsApp-based coordination with a dedicated, role‑based mobile platform built using modern Android development practices.

 ---

 ## 🔍 Problem Overview

-Banasthali Vidyapith is located approximately **60 km from Jaipur**, making frequent travel costly and inconvenient for students.
-Existing solutions rely on **informal messaging groups**, which suffer from poor visibility, lack of trust and inefficient coordination.
+Banasthali Vidyapith is located approximately 60 km from Jaipur, making frequent travel costly and inconvenient for students.
+Existing solutions rely on informal messaging groups, which suffer from poor visibility, lack of trust and inefficient coordination.

-JourneyMate addresses these challenges by enabling students and verified drivers to **create, discover and manage shared cab trips** in a structured and reliable manner.
+JourneyMate addresses these challenges by enabling students and verified drivers to create, discover and manage shared cab trips in a structured and reliable manner.

 ---

 ## 🎯 Project Objectives

-* Design a **centralized cab‑sharing system** for students
+* Design a centralized cab‑sharing system for students
-* Reduce travel costs through **ride pooling**
+* Reduce travel costs through ride pooling
-* Improve **safety and trust** using verified captains (drivers)
+* Improve safety and trust using verified captains (drivers)
-* Provide a **scalable Android solution** using clean architecture
+* Provide a scalable Android solution using clean architecture

 ---